 - 1 jalapeno seeds and membrane removed, finely diced

-- 2 tbsp butter unsalted is what I used
+- 2 tablespoon butter unsalted is what I used

-- 1 tsp Old Bay Seasoning can substitute seasoned salt
+- 1 teaspoon Old Bay Seasoning can substitute seasoned salt

 - 1 ¾ cups milk whole or 2%